 Leverages and extends the features and capabilities of Cloud Foundry’s User Account and Authentication (UAA) service.

-Sree Tummidi, Product Manager for Identity Services on PCF and CF OSS, Pivotal
+Sree Tummidi, Product Manager for Identity Services on Pivotal Platform and CF OSS, Pivotal

 Developers are responsible for selecting the authentication method for application users.
 They can select native authentication provided by the UAA or external identity providers.